50px

 How we were created…

 In December 2020, the Government of Canada launched a call for applications to not-for-profit organizations, in order to implement a plan to prevent and address maltreatment in sport.
-The Sport Dispute Resolution Centre of Canada (SDRCC), with its experience already in the creation of an Investigation Unit in 2018 and of the Canadian Sport Helpline in 2019 (now know as the Abuse-Free Sport Helpline), in addition to its international reputation in sport dispute resolution since 2004, did not hesitate to respond to the call.
+The Sport Dispute Resolution Centre of Canada (SDRCC), with its experience already in the creation of an Investigation Unit in 2018 and of the Canadian Sport Helpline in 2019 (now known as the Abuse-Free Sport Helpline), in addition to its international reputation in sport dispute resolution since 2004, did not hesitate to respond to the call.

 In July 2021, the Government of Canada selected the SDRCC to develop and deliver a new safe sport mechanism at the national level.
 After extensive research and a national consultation with more than 75 different organizations, the SDRCC created the Abuse-Free Sport program, which was launched less than a year later.